 Clinical Associate Professor of Veterinary Pathology, Faculty of Medicine & Health Sciences

 Kerstin Baiker graduated from the Veterinary School of the Ludwigs-Maximilian University in Munich, Germany, in 2004.
-She then continued her studies for a doctoral thesis under the supervision of Professor Kaspar Matiasek as a cooperation project between the medical Institute of Diabetes Research (working group for Mitochondrial Genetics) and the Institute of Veterinary Pathology, Chair for General Pathology and Neuropathology in Munich, Germany.
+She then continued her studies for a doctoral thesis in a cooperation project between the medical Institute of Diabetes Research (working group for Mitochondrial Genetics) and the Institute of Veterinary Pathology, Chair for General Pathology and Neuropathology in Munich, Germany.

-After gaining her doctor title she started working as a lecturer (Wissenschaftlicher Assistent) in Veterinary Neuropathology at the Chair for General Pathology and Neuropathology in Munich.
-Her research and teaching focused on neuropathological aspects of large and small animals.
+After gaining her doctor title, she started working as a lecturer (Wissenschaftlicher Assistent) in Veterinary Neuropathology at the Chair for General Pathology and Neuropathology in Munich.
+Her research and teaching focused on neuropathological aspects of large, small and lab animals.

-In 2009, Kerstin came to the Royal Veterinary College in London to start a Senior Clinical Training Scholarship in Anatomic Pathology, funded by GlaxoSmithKline.
-Her main supervisors were Professor Ken Smith and Professor Brian Summers.
-She joined the Nottingham School of Veterinary Medicine and Science in 2012 as a Clinical Lecturer in Veterinary Pathology.
-In 2013, Kerstin passed the certifying examination and became a Diplomate of the European College of Veterinary Pathology.
+In 2009, Kerstin came to the Royal Veterinary College in London to complete a Senior Clinical Training Scholarship in Anatomic Pathology, funded by GlaxoSmithKline.
+She joined the Nottingham School of Veterinary Medicine and Science in 2012 and passed the certifying examination to become a Diplomate of the European College of Veterinary Pathology in 2013.

 I am broadly interested in all neuropathological aspects of animals and in particular in mitochondriopathies in animals which started with my thesis about Leigh-like subacute necrotising… read more

-I am broadly interested in all neuropathological aspects of animals and in particular in mitochondriopathies in animals which started with my thesis about Leigh-like subacute necrotising encephalopathies in Yorkshire Terriers and Alaskan Huskies.
+I am broadly interested in all neuropathological aspects of animals and in particular in mitochondriopathies in animals which started with my thesis about Leigh-like subacute necrotising encephalopathies in dogs.

 Another recent interest of mine is the TLRs expression in the canine brain and their possible interaction with inflammatory conditions of unknown origin.